-There is a merit-based evaluation appeal process.
 Competitive grant appeals are limited to the evaluation process.
 Evaluation scores may not themselves be protested.
 Only the evaluation process is subject to appeal.

-If, after the review process, an applicant wishes to appeal, they are to follow the agency procedures.
+Submission of Appeal

-An appeal must be received within 14 calendar days after the date the grant award notice has been published.
-A written appeal shall include at a minimum the following:

-- The name and address of the appealing party
+- a.
+An appeal must be submitted in writing and mailed as indicated below. - b.
+An appeal must be received within 14 calendar days after the date that the first grant award notice has been published on grants.illinois.gov. - c.
+The written appeal shall include at a minimum the following: - The name and address of the appealing party. - Identification of the grant. - A statement of reasons for the appeal. - The appealing party must supply any additional information requested by ISBE within the time period set in the request.

+Resolution

+- a.
+ISBE will resolve the appeal by means of a written determination.

+- b.
+The determination shall include, but not be limited to:

-- Identification of the grant
+- Review of the appeal

+- Appeal determination

-- A statement of reasons for the appeal
+- Rationale for the determination